 In this case Susan presented with a driving phobia that caused her to feel anxious and nervous when she was driving.
 In particular, she wanted to be able to come out into a solid wall of traffic.
 She wanted to assert herself and drive out into the busy junction.

 On the Triple Diploma course we use what I call the Master Session Template.
 This is a structure for a therapy session that helps to keep the therapist focused on delivering a result or finding a solution.

 Case History and the Symptom Set

 Before we started filming I took a full case history.
 This was divided into two parts.
-First I looked at the source of the problem.
+First we looked at the source of the problem.
 We went deep into the events that had caused her to feel anxious and nervous behind the wheel.
 I discovered the first driving event that caused her to panic and made her sensitive to driving (initial sensitising event).
-Then we looked at subsequent events that causes her to believe that she wasn’t safe behind the wheel (subsequent sensitising events).
+Then we looked at subsequent events that caused her to believe that she wasn’t safe behind the wheel (subsequent sensitising events).

 Regression Isn’t Suitable for a First Session with a New Client

 I was aware that regression hypnotherapy might be useful for Susan but this was her first session and regression hypnotherapy would be too much too soon for a new client.